Yandex Cloud

 Annotations (metadata.annotations)Annotations (metadata.annotations)

-Annotations are collections of key:value pairs used for assigning metadata to objects.
-Annotation values are always of the string data type.
-For more on annotations, see the Kubernetes documentation.
+Annotations are collections of key:value pairs for assigning metadata to objects.
+Annotation values have the string data type.
+For more information on annotations, see this Kubernetes guide.

-In Application Load Balancer, annotations are only used in the Service resources to set up Ingress controllers.
+In Application Load Balancer, annotations are only used in Service resources to set up ingress controllers.

-You can provide the following annotations for a ObjectMeta object:
+You can add the following annotations to ObjectMeta:

 • ingress.alb.yc.io/protocol

-Connection protocol for the load balancer and backends described in Ingress:
+Protocol for connections between the load balancer and backends defined in Ingress:

 • ingress.alb.yc.io/transport-security

-Connection encryption protocol for the load balancer and backends specified in Ingress directly (without HttpBackendGroup).
+Encryption protocol for connections between the load balancer and backends specified in Ingress directly, without using HttpBackendGroup.

-The acceptable value is tls: TLS with no certificate challenge.
+The acceptable value is tls: TLS without certificate validation.

-If no annotation is specified, the load balancer connects to the backends with no encryption.
+If this annotation is not specified, the load balancer will connect to the backends without encryption.

-For backends belonging to groups, the annotation value is ignored.
-When you encrypt a connection between a load balancer and grouped backends, you configure the encryption via the spec.backend.tls field of the HttpBackendGroup resource (see the resource configuration).
+This annotation is ignored for grouped backends.
+When encrypting a connection between a load balancer and grouped backends, configure the encryption via the spec.backend.tls field of the HttpBackendGroup resource (see the resource configuration).

 • ingress.alb.yc.io/health-checks